phanhieu2507/saa-03/docs/utils/CloudWatch.md

 - use one  central kinesis and subscriptions

 ## Cloudwatch Agent
-- software on ec2
+- software on ec2 ( default log from ec2 will not go to CloudWatch )
-- needs correct permission
+- needs correct IAM permission

 ### Logs Agent
 - old version